 In a sense, the match saw the passing of the former champion, the aging Springboks, and the arrival of the young Australians who came of age in a test of individual character.

-But he recovered his poise to put a searching kick behind the South African defense in the 11th minute which bounced into touch 10 meters out.
+After a shaky start, Cooper recovered his poise to put a searching kick behind the South African defense in the 11th minute which bounced into touch 10 meters out.
 South Africa won the lineout, untidily, and scrumhalf Fourie du Preez found the willing Burger to take the ball heavily into contact.